 Option B: [… to all relevant stakeholders, including all States, with an emphasis on the States potentially most affected.
 Such States shall be determined taking into account the nature and potential effects on the marine environment of the planned activity and shall include coastal States whose exercise of sovereign rights for the purpose of exploring and exploiting and conserving and managing natural resources may reasonably be believed to be affected by the activity and States that carry out, in the area of the planned activity, human activities that may reasonably be believed to be affected, including economic activities].

-3. Public notification and consultation shall[, in accordance with article 48 bis, paragraph 3, be transparent and inclusive, conducted in a timely manner [and targeted and proactive[, where practicable,] when involving adjacent small island developing States].
+3. Public notification and consultation shall, in accordance with article 48 bis, paragraph 3, be transparent and inclusive, conducted in a timely manner [and targeted and proactive[, where practicable,] when involving adjacent small island developing States].

 4. Substantive comments received during the consultation process[, including from adjacent coastal States,] shall be considered and responded to or addressed by Parties.
 Parties shall give particular regard to comments concerning potential impacts in areas within national jurisdiction.
 Parties shall make public the comments received and the responses or descriptions of the manner in which they were addressed.